hartwork/docker-ssl-reverse-proxy/README.md

 content.
 Here, `example-org` is the name of the Docker container that Docker DNS will let us access because we made both containers join external network `ssl-reverse-proxy` in their `docker-compose.yml` files.
-`aliases` is an optional list of domian names to have both HTTP and HTTPS redirect to master domain `example.org`.
+`aliases` is an optional list of domain names to have both HTTP and HTTPS redirect to master domain `example.org`.
 That's it.

 The `Caddyfile` generated from that very `sites.cfg` would read: